bonolodithupe896-dot/musical-broccoli/README.md

-# musical-broccoli
+# musical-broccolli
-An experimental AI-powered tool that transforms handwritten notes into interactive, teachable modules.
+An interactive, sound-activated learning game featuring a dancing broccoli that teaches kids about music and healthy eating.